alien-csi/alien-csi-hackathon/checklists/readme.md

 # Checklists

 ## Team members
+* Marina Golivets
-*
+* Dariia Shyriaieva

 ## Concept

 ## Methodology

-* A checklist of the alien plants of Ukraine
+# For the checklist of the alien plants of Ukraine, we will:
+1. parse regional floras and other literature sources in Ukrainian using R (where possible);
+2. obtain occurrence data from GBIF, iNaturalist, and UkrBIN (https://ukrbin.com/) and aggregate it to the regional level;
+3. standardize taxonomy and combine all data;
+4. prepare data to be uploaded to GBIF.

 * A checklist of Alien birds of Turkey
 * Updating checklist of alien birds of Belgium to conform to the latest Darwin Core standards

 ## Outputs
+* A checklist of alien plants of Ukraine formated to the Darwin Core standard.
+The checklist will provide species lists for the different regions of Ukraine along with the information on species status, pathways, habitats, etc.

 ## References